Institute of Information and Communication Technologies (ITACA)

 The Association for Microwave Power in Europe for Research and Education (AMPERE) is a European non-profit organisation dedicated to promoting microwave and radiofrequency heating techniques for industrial and research applications.

 Although based in Europe, AMPERE has members worldwide — including academics, consultants, and industrial partners — and actively fosters collaboration between universities and industry.
-Its areas of interest range from scientific development to technological innovation, with a strong commitment to knowledge transfer and sustainability.
+Its areas of interest span scientific development and technological innovation, with a strong commitment to knowledge transfer and sustainability.

 Recent News